Our Latest Online Backup Reviews:Vembu SyncBlaze

 Commvault’s management generally compensates for limitations described above related to the use of non-GAAP financial measures by providing investors with a reconciliation of the non-GAAP financial measure to the most directly comparable GAAP financial measure.
 Further, Commvault management uses non-GAAP financial measures only in addition to, and in conjunction with, results presented in accordance with GAAP.

 Commvault anticipates that in any given period its non-GAAP tax rate may be either higher or lower than the GAAP tax rate as evidenced by historical fluctuations.
-On an annual basis, the GAAP tax rate over the past three fiscal years was 34% for fiscal 2015, 37% for fiscal 2014 and 35% for fiscal 2013.
-The current fiscal year GAAP tax rate is projected to be higher than the rate in recent fiscal years because unfavorable permanent differences are estimated to make up a greater percentage of estimated GAAP pre-tax income.
-In addition, Commvault’s cash tax rate has been lower than its GAAP tax rate in recent fiscal years.
-The cash tax rate over the past three fiscal years is estimated to be 26% for fiscal 2015, 18% for fiscal 2014, and 12% for fiscal 2013.
-Cash taxes paid in fiscal 2016 are projected to be less compared to fiscal 2015 and fiscal 2014.
+On an annual basis, the GAAP tax rate was 37% for fiscal 2014 and 34% for fiscal 2015.
+The GAAP tax rates for fiscal 2016 and the first quarter of fiscal 2017 are not meaningful percentages due to the dollar amount of GAAP pre-tax income.
+From a cash tax perspective, the cash tax rate is estimated to be 18% for fiscal 2014 and 26% for fiscal 2015.
+For the same reason as the GAAP tax rates, the estimated cash tax rates for fiscal 2016 and the first quarter of fiscal 2017 are not meaningful percentages.
+Estimated cash taxes to be paid for both fiscal 2016 and 2017 are expected to be less than $5 million.
 Commvault defines its cash tax rate as the total amount of cash income taxes payable for the fiscal year divided by consolidated GAAP pre-tax income.
+Over the next few years, Commvault believes its GAAP and cash tax rates will align.

 Commvault considers non-GAAP net income and non-GAAP diluted EPS useful metrics for Commvault management and its investors for the same basic reasons that Commvault uses non-GAAP income from operations and non-GAAP income from operations margin.
 In addition, the same limitations as well as management actions to compensate for such limitations described above also apply to Commvault’s use of non-GAAP net income and non-GAAP EPS.